camwestwood/xapi/recipes/vle/vle-quiz-completed.md

 ### Actor
 Common entity identifier:  ActorA, as defined on the [common structures](/common_structures.md#actora) page.

-The actor entity describes the individual who is making the post.
+The actor entity describes the individual who has completed a quiz.

 #### Entity Example: